opentoonz/opentoonz_docs/source/installing_opentoonz.rst

 Downloading OpenToonz
 ---------------------
 You can download the appropriate version of OpenToonz for your operating system from the `Download page <https://opentoonz.github.io/e/download/opentoonz.html>`_ in the official OpenToonz web site.
-Choose either the Windows or OS X version to start downloading the installer application.
+Choose either the Windows or macOS version to start downloading the installer application.
+Official nightlies bilds you can find `here <https://github.com/opentoonz/opentoonz_nightlies>`_.
+Other builds HAVE NOT official support.

-.. note:: Unofficial releases OpenToonz by Morevna Project for 32-bit Windows can be found `here <https://github.com/morevnaproject/opentoonz/releases>`_.

-Currently there is no official support for OpenToonz on Linux, nevertheless with the kind help of the friends of the Morevna Project there are versions available of OpenToonz for Linux, which can be downloaded directly from the `Morevna Project website <https://morevnaproject.org/opentoonz/>`_.
+Also `MorevnaProject <https://github.com/morevnaproject>`_ provide experimental builds for `Windows 32-bit, Windows 64-bit, macOS, appimage <https://github.com/morevnaproject/opentoonz/releases>`_ and `snap <https://snapcraft.io/opentoonz-morevna>`_ for Linux.
+OpenToonz eXperimental releases by `manongjohn <https://github.com/manongjohn>`_ avalaible for `Windows 64-bit, macOS and appimage <https://github.com/manongjohn/OTX/releases>`_.

 .. _installing_on_windows: